swarmer/cookiecutter-pypackage-medium/README.rst

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``py.test``
 * Tox_ testing: Setup to easily test for different python versions
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
-* Bumpversion_: Pre-configured version bumping with a single command

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter